Symfony

 $request = $event->getRequest();

-remoteAddr: $request->getClientIp(),
+ip: $request->getClientIp(),

 requestMethod: $request->getMethod(),

-throw new AccessDeniedHttpException('Access denied by Botbye protection');
+throw new AccessDeniedHttpException('Access denied');

 }